Geometry driven Type II higher dimensional blow-up for the critical heat equation: Solving the inner problem

-The proof of this Proposition is an adaptation to our symmetric setting of the result contained in Proposition 7.1 in \cite{CDM}.
-For completeness, we will give a resumed proof of this Proposition in Section \ref{appe}.
+The proof of this Proposition is a straightforward adaptation to our symmetric setting of the result contained in Proposition 7.1 in \cite{CDM}.
+We thus refer the reader to \cite{CDM} for the proof of this result.

-Proposition \ref{prop0} states the existence of a linear operator ${\bf S}$ which to any function $h(y, \tau )$, with $\| h \|_{\nu , 2+a} $-bounded and satisfying \eqref{ortio}, associates the solution $(\phi , e_0)$ to \eqref{p110}.
-Furthermore, it states that ${\bf S}$ is continuous between $L^\infty$ spaces equipped with the topologies described by \eqref{cta1}-\eqref{cot2n}.
+Proposition \ref{prop0} states the existence of a linear operator $\Xi$ which to any function $h(y, \tau )$, with $\| h \|_{\nu , 2+a} $-bounded and satisfying \eqref{ortio}, associates the solution $(\phi , e_0)$ to \eqref{p110}.
+Furthermore, it states that $\Xi$ is continuous between $L^\infty$ spaces equipped with the topologies described by \eqref{cta1}-\eqref{cot2n}.

 We want to use Proposition \ref{prop0} to solve the {\it inner } problem \eqref{sin2}.
-Up to this moment in our argument, the radius $R$ was chosen large and the final time $T$ was chosen small, one independently from the other.
-Thus, let $R$ be fixed arbitrarily large.
-We claim that, for any $T$ small enough (or equivalently for any $\tau_0= {n-4 \over (n-2) \ell} T^{-1-{2\over n-4}} $ large enough) in terms of $R$, Problem \eqref{sin2} has a solution.
+Up to this moment in our argument, the radius $R$ is chosen large and the final time $T$ was chosen small, with $R^{p (n+1) } T^{4\over n-4} <1$.
+See \eqref{defT1} and \eqref{defRT}.
+We claim that Problem \eqref{sin2} has a solution.
 Indeed, we observe first that the parameter functions $\la_1$ and $d_1$ as defined in Section \ref{parfun} are such that the right-hand side $H (y,t)$ satisfies the orthogonality condition \eqref{ortio}, for any $t \in (0,T)$ (or equivalently for any $\tau > \tau_0$).
 Thus, the existence and properties of $\phi$ and $e_0$ solution to \eqref{sin2} are reduced to find a fixed point for

 in a proper set of functions.
 We recall the definition of $H$ given in \eqref{defH}

 where we recall that $E_2= e_1 + e_2 - \left({\la_0 \over d_0} \right)^{n-2} \left[ \Delta w + p W_0^{p-1} w \right]$.
 From Lemma \ref{lemma2}, we get that